Pupil Personnel Services Credential & M.A. in Education, Concentration in Counselor Education

 - Career Center Counselor Work in agency (victim of disaster; special education)

 - Vocational Counselor with Pregnant Minors (via County Education Department)

 You may take up to 9 units of Counselor Education coursework prior to full admission.

 In order to be fully admitted into the Master of Arts in Education: Counselor Education Program - Pupil Personnel Services Credential, the following requirements must be met:

 - Admission to the University with a minimum GPA of 3.0.

 - Pass the First Interview.

 Prior to the First Interview you must complete and turn in to the Advanced Studies Office, DBH 348, (Check Program Website, Schedule of Events, or Program Office for current deadlines.)

-- CBEST verification showing overall passage and a score of 41 or higher on the writing section, or proof of passing an approved basic skills requirement.
-CBEST not required for MA only option.
+- CBEST verification showing overall passage and a score of 41 or higher on the writing section, or proof of passage of CSET 101, 102, 103 and 142 or proof of passing an approved basic skills requirement.

 - Three Letters of Recommendation from professionals.